 With an oral examination and x-rays of the mouth, Drs.
-Cillo, Dalton, Barbosa or Hall can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
+Cillo, Dalton or Barbosa can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist, or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Our doctors are trained, licensed, and highly experienced in providing various types of anesthesia for patients.

 Do You Need Relief from Wisdom Tooth Pain?

 Don’t suffer any longer!
 Drs.
 Cillo, Dalton or Barbosa can gently extract wisdom teeth to prevent future complications.